earens/ImageSegmentation/README.md

 **UNet with Covid-19 dataset:**

 The code includes a unet which performs image segemnentation for masks with n numbers of classes.
 This code loads a medical dataset with multiple classes.
 The segmentation is not perfect on this dataset and we are still working on this.
+The requierments are the same for both UNets

 **DeepLabv3+ WebCam**